 At the same time, opto-mechanical systems, fully assembled in the Tarbes ISO5 clean room, are shipped to the same location for final integration, within ISO5 moveable zips, inside the mechanical structures.
 Final characterization of the fully equipped systems is done prior to transport on specially designed ISO8 vehicles to the dedicated LMJ laser hall.

 Final assembly and integration of the complete SAHA

 Operations mostly included handling of the equipped structures and assembly of the complete 100 m amplifying sections in the ISO8 laser halls.
 Final acceptance was done in conjunction with the customer by simulating the propagation of a laser beam through the entire line.

-All of this work was performed by subcontractors under the supervision and responsibility of ALSYOM and according to the customer’s safety and operating regulations: The LMJ has recently been integrated within the CEA CESTA site, classified as an INBS (Secrete Basic Nuclear Installation) according to French Regulations.
+All of this work was performed by subcontractors under the supervision and responsibility of ALSYMEX and according to the customer’s safety and operating regulations: The LMJ has recently been integrated within the CEA CESTA site, classified as an INBS (Installation Nucléaire de Base Secrète, or Secret Basic Nuclear Facility) according to French Regulations.

 At the current time, 17 lines have been fully integrated (3 laser halls completed).

 All together, the work performed at the PUPS and the LMJ laser halls involved a team of 35 staff members (20 ALSYOM permanent employees and 15 sub-contractor employees).